carolina-suite/serverless-aws/docs/SERVICES.md

-In this example, the `C.invokeService(appName, serviceName, body)` is used to call an existing Service function using Promises and the `C.sendResponse(data, callback)` method is passed the original callback and sends the response with headers and a 200 status code.
+In this example, the `C.invokeService(appName, serviceName, body)` is used to call an existing Service function using Promises and the `C.sendResponse(data, callback)` method is passed the original callback and sends the response with JSON headers and a 200 status code.

 You can use `_carolina.js` to call any service function you build and deploy using this method.